pytorch/extension-cpp/README.md

 # C++/CUDA Extensions in PyTorch

-An example of writing a C++/CUDA extension for PyTorch.
+An example of writing a C++/CUDA/Sycl extension for PyTorch.
 See [here](https://pytorch.org/tutorials/advanced/cpp_custom_ops.html) for the accompanying tutorial.
-This repo demonstrates how to write an example `extension_cpp.ops.mymuladd` custom op that has both custom CPU and CUDA kernels.
+This repo demonstrates how to write an example `extension_cpp.ops.mymuladd` custom op that has both custom CPU and CUDA/Sycl kernels.

-The examples in this repo work with PyTorch 2.4+.
+The examples in this repo work with PyTorch 2.4 or later for C++/CUDA & PyTorch 2.8 or later for Sycl.

 To build:
 ```